-Senior Executive Assistants – These candidates are in high demand since there has been limited candidate movement and therefore limited candidate availability at the senior level.
+Executive Assistants – These candidates are in high demand since there has been limited candidate movement and therefore limited candidate availability.
+Those with minute taking skills are especially sought.

-Project Administrators – Candidates usually now possess a broad skill set, and so are able to cross over into a Document Control or Site Administration role.
+Project Administrators – Candidates usually now possess a broad skill set, and so are able to cross over into Document Control or Site Administration.
 This leaves a shortage of candidates for Project Administration vacancies.

 While there are candidates available, there is a shortage of top quality candidates.